BlaineDev/431-classes-2022/projectA/proposal_status.md

 # Project A Proposal Status

-## Evaluating The Proposal

-[Here is the list of the 13 "things" Dr. Love is looking for](https://thomaselove.github.io/431-projectA-2022/proposal.html#grading-the-proposal-13-things-were-looking-for) in reviewing your work.
-See [the Class 13 README](https://github.com/THOMASELOVE/431-classes-2022/blob/main/class13/README.md) for some additional advice as you prepare your proposal.

 ## Accepted Proposals (n = 47/49 proposals, 58/61 students)

 | ID | Investigator(s) | Project Title |